-Ebola Hemorrhagic Fever (Ebola HF)
+Ebola Hemorrhagic Fever (Ebola Virus Disease)

 - What is Ebola hemorrhagic fever?

-- What are Ebola hemorrhagic fever symptoms and signs?
+- What are Ebola virus disease symptoms and signs?

-- What laboratory tests are used to diagnose Ebola hemorrhagic fever?
+- How do physicians diagnose Ebola hemorrhagic fever?

 - What is the treatment for Ebola hemorrhagic fever?

-- How is Ebola hemorrhagic fever prevented?
+- What is the prognosis of Ebola hemorrhagic fever?

-- What challenges remain for the control and prevention of Ebola hemorrhagic fever?
+- What is the latest research on Ebola hemorrhagic fever?

 - Find a local Doctor in your town

 - Ebola hemorrhagic fever is a disease caused by four different strains of Ebola virus; these viruses infect humans and nonhuman primates.
 It is also referred to as Ebola virus disease.